A new attack surface has emerged

 Most companies still approach this shift as a distribution problem.
 They focus on increasing mentions, improving rankings, and showing up more often across systems.

-The moment that matters is not when a system lists companies.
-It is when it is asked to choose between them.
+The defining moment arrives when a system is asked to choose between companies.

-At that point, the system is not retrieving information.
-It is constructing an evaluation.
-Early theoretical work on agentic purchasing makes this explicit: the system's power comes not just from surfacing options, but from soliciting information, narrowing the decision, and structuring the final set of choices.
+At that point, the system is constructing an evaluation.
+Early theoretical work on agentic purchasing makes this explicit: the system's power comes from surfacing options, soliciting information, narrowing the decision, and structuring the final set of choices.

 They decide which options are relevant, how they should be compared, and which one they can justify recommending.

-If you're not in the comparison, you don't lose.
-You never existed in the decision.
+If you're absent from the comparison, you are absent from the decision.
 If you are included but poorly framed, you rarely win.
-And if your strengths aren't legible in the way the system evaluates, you quietly lose.
+If your strengths are hard for the system to read, you quietly lose.

-That is not a marketing failure.
-It is a failure at the level of representation inside the decision process.
+This is a representation failure inside the decision process.

 Recommendation is becoming a security layer